AndreaAlhena/ncached/README.md

 Just a simple Angular multi layer cache service

 ng-ncached has been thought as a multi layer cache for Angular applications.
-It's purpose is simple: allowing developers to create a layered (or multi-level) cache in a breeze.
+Its purpose is simple: allowing developers to create a layered (or multi-level) cache in a breeze.

 ## Installation